Civil registration: Portugal

-The civil registry in Portugal is officially established by the "Civil Registry Code" of February 18, 1911 (a few months before the promulgation of the Portuguese Constitution of 1911) and is officially called Institute of Registries and Notaries (Instituto dos Registos e Notariado) and exists in it's current form since 2007.
+The civil registry in Portugal is officially established by the "Civil Registry Code" of February 18, 1911 (a few months before the promulgation of the Portuguese Constitution of 1911) and is officially called Institute of Registries and Notaries (Instituto dos Registos e Notariado) and exists in its current form since 2007.

 On April 20, 1911, the "Law of Separation of the Church of the State" radicalized the secular state and determined that all parish registers (baptisms, marriages, and deaths) prior to 1911 should be civilly effective and transferred from parishes to newly established Civil Registry Offices.
 This was a previous struggle that had come since the formation of the Civil Registry Association in 1895, a Masonic organization presented by its mentors as "a strong anti-clerical and antireligious stronghold".

 On December 22, 1945, the Directorate-General for Registries and Notary (Direcção-Geral dos Registos e do Notariado) was created in the Ministry of Justice, to oversee civil, property, commercial and motor vehicle registration services and notary services, reformed in 2007 into the Institute of Registries and Notaries (Instituto dos Registos e Notariado).

 In general, there is a civil registry office in each Portuguese province, and in the cities of Lisbon, Porto, Vila Nova de Gaia and Setubal there are eleven, four, two and two conservatories respectively.
 In small and medium-sized municipalities, conservatories also accumulate other functions besides the civil registry, such as land registration (registo predial), commercial (legal entities, registo comercial) and vehicles (registo de automóveis).

 In Lisbon, the Central Registry Office (Conservatória dos Registos Centrais) is located, it was created in 1949 and is responsible for registrations involving Portuguese citizens abroad and for the management of any procedure that concerns Portuguese citizenship.

 Romania

-Civil registries were introduced in 1806-1812 during the Russian occupation, and they followed the Tsarist model of keeping them with church records.
+Civil registries were introduced in 1806–1812 during the Russian occupation, and they followed the Tsarist model of keeping them with church records.
 By the "Communal Law" (Legea comunală) of 31 March 1864 subsequent record keeping became the responsibility of the mayor in each dwelling, who was allowed to delegate it to one of his helpers.
-An effort by the state to gather the ancient historical records happened around 1926-1932 but in some cases as late as 1948–1952; a good number of these early records were lost in this process, sometimes literally by the truckload.
+An effort by the state to gather the ancient historical records happened around 1926–1932 but in some cases as late as 1948–1952; a good number of these early records were lost in this process, sometimes literally by the truckload.
+The current name for the official building where marriages, births and deaths are recorded is called Starea Civilă (Civil Status).